Position

 • Coordinate and manage field operations, ensuring timely and efficient execution of tasks.

-• Supervise and support field staff, providing guidance and training as needed.
+• Supervise and support field staff, providing guidance, training, and performance feedback.

-• Develop and implement field operation plans, ensuring alignment with company goals and objectives.
+• Develop and implement field operation plans, schedules, and budgets.

 Qualifications